 - Click Assign.
 Use the distance shown under the thumbnails to choose the closest mobile worker.

-The assignment is assigned to the chosen worker.
-The worker is notified about the new work.
-If a critical assignment is chosen, the worker is prompted to acknowledge the work.
+The assignment is assigned to the chosen mobile worker.
+The mobile worker is notified about the new work.
+If a critical assignment is chosen, the mobile worker is prompted to acknowledge the work.
 When they do so, the Critical label gets less prominent in your dispatcher view: its display changes from to .

 If reassigning an assignment, you won't see Assign.
 Instead, click the name of the currently assigned user to see the drop-down list of mobile workers.